 As you may have noticed from this first video, the loggers don't butcher every living thing from the land.
 It's a process known as “selective harvesting”, where only the most substantial and valuable trees are harvested, while the smaller trees are left to repopulate the forest over the coming decades.

 And in case you were curious what happens once they get to the mill, check out this video…

-I found it interesting that every last part of these trees are put to good use, with the goal of 0% waste.
+I found it interesting that every last part of these trees is put to good use, with the goal of 0% waste.
 As you can probably tell from all the heavy machinery involved, it’s not a cheap operation.

 The process of harvesting timber, transporting it to a sawmill and turning it into the final product is an expensive undertaking!
 Given the costs involved, it only makes sense for a sawmill to utilize every last part of each tree that comes through their doors (and that’s exactly what they’ll do).

 If you take away nothing else from this article, my hope is that you’ll understand one simple thing.

 Land has MANY potential uses.
 Many of us are stuck with the idea that the only real value is in living on the property, but it can go so much further beyond that.
 When you fully understand what the natural resources of a property have to offer (e.g. – trees growing on it, or minerals buried beneath the surface), you could strike gold – even when the rest of the world has no idea what they’re looking at.

 If you can think outside the box, you may find that these natural resources hold a TON of hidden value – in some cases, it could be enough to pay for your holding costs; other times, it may be even enough to multiply the value of your investment many times over.